cmgoffena13/DE-Capstone-Portfolio-2/README.md

 - Find a scalable way to setup alerts in Grafana to trigger if some stock prices go above or below a certain point
 - Work on observability around the pipeline due to so many failure points
 - Look into the Guardian Blogs and see how to filter them out.
 Looks the publication date is really the update date.
+- I would add in schema registry for the topics.
+Given I already validate the records before sending them to Kafka using dataclasses and marshmallow, I didn't see it as a necessity for the initial project.

 ## Conclusion
 Developing a streaming solution is incredibly complex, but highly satisfying when it works.
 I learned a lot while debugging this project; Having little to no exposure of Kafka, Flink, InfluxDB, and Grafana forced me to really challenge myself to move the project forward.
-Overall I learned a ton.
+Overall I learned a ton and realized Kafka itself has a lot of tools such as Kafka Connect that can replace Flink in simple cases.
+Cheers!